bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/c/CouplingLoss_1xcHAeM5z0ie3RUCZRUAl0/Documentation.md

-Indicate the coupling loss of the leaky coaxial cable.
+Indicates the coupling loss of the leaky coaxial cable.